 While there are no immunizations required for entry into El Salvador, IP recommends the following:

 - Participant skills and abilities matched with project needs

 - Hepatitis B, particularly recommended for those who will working on medical teams

 Contact your physician at least 6 weeks before departure and inform her/him that you will be traveling to rural El Salvador.
-Some doctors may also recommend medication for malaria and immunization for typhoid fever.
+Some doctors may also recommend additional medications for malaria and immunization for typhoid fever.